DARIAH-VL/mediawiki2fedora/README.md

 The datastream RELS-INT stores the following information:
 * datastream HTML is derivation of TXT
-* datastream MARKDOWN is derivation of TXT
+* datastream MARKDOWN is derivation of HTML

 Example:
 ```